jfrerich/GetRealty/README.md

 ## getrealty
-A little info about your project and/ or overview that explains **what** the project is about. getrealty is a python engine I created to scrape data from appraisal district sites and store property information into a database.
+getrealty is a python engine I created to scrape data from appraisal district sites and store property information into a database.

 ## Motivation